Emily Summers: Biography

 Emily Rich Summers was born in Kansas City, Missouri in 1945.
 She received a Fashion Merchandising scholarship and attended Southern Methodist University in Dallas, Texas.
 In 1966, she received a Bachelor of Fine Arts from SMU.
 Later, she continued her education by completing five more years (1975–1980) of Post Graduate studies in Art History.
 During her studies at SMU, she worked at the fashion offices at Neiman Marcus.
 Today, she directs an in house team of designers and collaborates with architects.
 The firm has offices located in both Dallas and New York City.
 Summers is married to Steve Summers.
-They have three grown children, Caroline, Laura and Stephen.
+They have three grown children.

 Design career

-She has been recognized by Architectural Digest as one of the 100 Best Architects and Interior Designers in the World.
-By Presidential Appointment she served on the Advisory Council on Historic Preservation from 2002 to 2006.
+Summers has been recognized by Architectural Digest as one of the 100 Best Architects and Interior Designers in the World.
+By Presidential Appointment, she served on the Advisory Council on Historic Preservation from 2002 to 2006.
 Here, she served as chair for the Communication, Education, and Outreach Committee.

 Summers also received Interiors Magazine's 16th Annual Award.
 This award was for Best Residential Design for a private residence.

 The residence was featured in the 2012 book, The Iconic House: Architectural Masterworks Since 1900, by Dominic Bradbury.